DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 testcafe all tests/sample-fixture.js -r my-reporter
 ```

-The generated test report is displayed in the command prompt window.
+The command prompt window displays the test report generated.

-If you need to save the report to an external file, specify the file path after the report name.
+To save the report to an external file, specify the file path after the report name.

 ```sh
 testcafe all tests/sample-fixture.js -r json:report.json
 ```

-You can also use multiple reporters in a single test run.
+You can use multiple reporters in a single test run.
 List them separated by commas.

 ```sh
 testcafe all tests/sample-fixture.js -r spec,xunit:report.xml
 ```

-Note that only one reporter can write to `stdout`.
-All other reporters must output to files.
+During a test, only one reporter can write to `stdout`.
+If you use additional reporters, redirect their output to files.

 *Related configuration file property*: [reporter](configuration-file.md#reporter).